Keeping your pet safe during Halloween

 Don’t share your sweets

 One of the best parts of Halloween is the food!
-Pumpkin flavoured treats and cauldrons full of sweets fill the house, especially if trick or treating or a small gathering is on the cards.
+Pumpkin-flavoured treats and cauldrons full of sweets fill the house, especially if trick or treating or a small gathering is on the cards.
 While it’s okay for us to overindulge, it’s never a good idea to give your pet sugary snacks.

-After all, the bowl of sweets is for trick or treaters, not your cat or dog!
+After all, the bowl of sweets is for trick-or-treaters, not your cat or dog!
 A lot of these types of foods can be toxic to animals, particularly treats that contain chocolate.
 You should get in touch with your vet immediately if your pet has eaten something they shouldn’t.

-You can help your pet feel included with some dog treats and cat friendly treats.
+You can help your pet feel included with some dog treats and cat-friendly treats.

 Be careful with costumes

-From vampire fangs to witches fingers, there are lots of ways we can get in the Halloween spirit with a bit of fancy dress.
-If you’re having a Zoom Halloween party this year or your little one has fancy dress day at school, it can be fun for everyone – and it can seem like a fun idea to get your pet involved too.
+From vampire fangs to witches’ fingers, there are lots of ways we can get in the Halloween spirit with a bit of fancy dress.
+If you’re having a Zoom Halloween party this year or your little one has a fancy dress day at school, it can be fun for everyone – and it can seem like a fun idea to get your pet involved too.
 Especially if you see your friends and family’s pets dressed up on social media!

 But it’s important to remember that putting your pet in a costume, especially if they’re small, can be hazardous and uncomfortable for them.
-It can cause them a lot of stress if they don’t like it, and some pets might chew or swallow smaller parts of a costume which can cause stomach upset or even choking.
-A costume with lots of complex components can cause injury to your pet too, especially if they try to wiggle out of it.
+It can cause them a lot of stress if they don’t like it, and some pets might chew or swallow smaller parts of a costume, which can cause stomach upset or even choking.
+A costume with lots of complex components can cause injury to your pet, too, especially if they try to wiggle out of it.

 So if you’re considering dressing your pet up this Halloween, have your pet try their costume on to see if they are happy to wear it.
 It’s best to keep it simple, so why not try a pair of lightweight bat wings or a spooky jumper instead of anything too over the top!